Why Do People Stay in Abusive Relationships?

 But the truth is that we have yet, as a society, to come to terms with the dynamics of abuse.
 Here's the reality.

-Take a look at the chilling photo essay by photographer Sara Naomi Lewkowicz (it appeared nearby the story on Warden).
+Take a look at the chilling photo essay by photographer Sara Naomi Lewkowicz (it appeared near the story on Warden).
 In serial images, she captures a relationship as it escalates into violence.
 The danger grows, subtly, insidiously, through each successive image, but you'll also notice, if you look closely, moments of enormous tenderness and vulnerability between the man and woman.
 Those snapshots are poignant reminders of what abuse victims hold onto in staying with their abuser.
 They don't stay for the pain.
 Their desperate, often palpable hope, if you sit in the room with them, is that the abuse will go away.
 And they tend to block out all evidence to the contrary.
 In point of fact, they stay for love.
 Many abuse survivors cling to the positive traits in their partners -- like being affectionate and reliable.
 In one study, more than half of the abuse survivors saw their partners as "highly dependable."

 Many others suffer from post-traumatic stress syndrome, one symptom of which is dissociation, which often creates such profound detachment from the reality of the abuse that sufferers scarcely remember being hurt at all.
 Dissociating victims can't leave the abuse because they aren't psychologically present enough to recall the pain of what happened.